 - The last cover you'll have to buy for your 12.9 Apple tablet.
 Guaranteed.

 - Custom designed for the 3rd Generation iPad Pro 12.9

-- Over 35 incredibly expensive, powerful and strategically positioned magnets lock the cover in place
+- 35 expensive, powerful and strategically place magnets lock the cover on

 - No glue to wear out or ruin the finish of your Apple keyboard